 If you don’t get enough sleep at night, try taking a power nap in the afternoon.

-If your mood swings are severe, they may be caused by an underlying health condition or psychiatric disorder.
+If your mood swings are extreme, they may be caused by an underlying health condition or psychiatric disorder.

 If you think that your mood swings are serious, discuss the situation with your health care professional.